 When you save cord blood, placental blood, and placental tissue together with LifebankUSA, you are investing in the ability to take advantage of advancements in this groundbreaking field.
-Learn more about LifebankUSA’s Newborn Longevity Biobanking—a new generation of first-in-class banking that allows you and your family to take advantage of all the opportunities that may arise.
+Learn more about LifebankUSA’s Advanced Biobanking—a new generation of first-in-class banking that allows you and your family to take advantage of all the opportunities that may arise.

 “…with a member of my family having died of leukemia, [it] brought home just how important it is to bank stem cells, and made me feel thankful that I had the opportunity to store my children’s stem cells.”